longtongster/food101-model-deployment/README.md

 now clone this repository on your local machine or VM.

+When you use a cloud provider (e.g. AWS EC2) make sure that port 8080 is open to the world (or your IP).

+Then cd into the repo and and enter:

+`python3 app.py`

+Now the app should be up and running at `<EC2 public IP>:8080`

 ### method 2 - using a bootstrap script on AWS EC2

 TODO